 Choquequirao: The Hidden Jewel of the Andes

-• Often overshadowed by its famed sibling Machu Picchu, Choquequirao stands as a remarkable testament to Inca ingenuity and resilience.
-This lesser-known archaeological gem is perched on the edge of the jungle, marking the dramatic transition between the Andean highlands and the Amazon basin.
+Though often overshadowed by its famous sibling, Machu Picchu, Choquequirao stands as a remarkable testament to Inca ingenuity and resilience.
+This lesser-known archaeological gem sits on the edge of the jungle, marking the dramatic transition between the Andean highlands and the Amazon basin.

 The allure of Choquequirao lies in its pristine, untamed setting.
 Nestled in subtropical and dry forests, it offers a unique opportunity to witness a diverse array of flora and fauna, including the elusive spectacled bear, majestic condors, and vibrant butterflies.
 The name "Choquequirao," derived from the Quechua words "chuqui" (gold) and "k'iraw" (cradle), translates to "Golden Cradle," reflecting its historical and cultural significance.